fs.promises and FileHandle Cleanup

 const summary = buildSummary(datasets);

-One write-specific constraint is easy to miss: do not run uncoordinated writeFile() calls against the same path.
-Node does not synchronize concurrent modifications for you, and writeFile() may perform multiple internal writes.
-Serialize same-path writes, route them through one stream or queue, or use carefully positioned writes where the ordering contract is explicit.
+One write rule is worth calling out.
+Do not run uncoordinated writeFile() calls against the same path.
+Node does not serialize those writes for you, and writeFile() may perform multiple internal writes.
+Same-path writes should go through one queue, one stream, or carefully positioned writes with an explicit ordering rule.
 Parallel writes to different files are much easier to reason about.

 Migrating from Callbacks to Promises

-For code already using callback-based fs, the conversion pattern is mechanical.
+For callback-based fs code, the conversion pattern is straightforward.

 fs.readFile(path, 'utf8', (err, data) => {